campbellbill/powershell/README.md

 # powershell
 Useful PowerShell scripts

 There are, or will be, many folders in this repository.
-They will be browken up in to useful categories and areas of use.
+They will be broken up in to useful categories and areas of use.

 Examples:
   1. Active Directory - Scripts related to Active Directory.